Clothing and Personal Hygiene:

 Initially, all detainees are entitled to an intake phone call.
 All calls must be made to a parent or legal guardian and the detainee may only speak to his or her parent or legal guardian.

 The behavior management program includes privileges the children may earn during their placement here at the detention home.
-If a child has behaved all week without any disciplinary actions being taken, he or she may place on the weekend.
+If a child has behaved all week without any disciplinary actions being taken, he or she may place one on the weekend.